Digital Customer Journey: What Brands Need to Know

 In the past, a customer’s journey to a business always started with exposure to an advertisement on television or radio, continued with a visit to a physical store and a purchase.
 The experience is considerably different in the modern world because of technology:

 Anything a B2B buyer uses to communicate with a seller or vendor is referred to as a touchpoint.
-This covers both digital (website, app, chatbot, etc.) and in-person encounters (phone, live chat, events/conferences, etc.).
-Touchpoints (e.g., emails, blog posts, on-demand films, etc.) might be one-sided and asynchronous, or they can feature live, real-time communication.
+This covers both digital (website, app, chatbot, AI agents, shoppable video, etc.) and in-person encounters (phone, live chat, events/conferences, etc.).
+Touchpoints (e.g., emails, blog posts, on-demand films, AI-driven content, etc.) might be one-sided and asynchronous, or they can feature live, real-time communication.

-The most typical B2B customer touchpoints in the digital journey, according to McKinsey, are as follows (in no specific order):
+The most typical B2B customer touchpoints in the digital journey now include:

 What are the Steps to Map the Customer Journey?